ericnewton/many-lives/README.md

 sleep to wait between generations when trying to view the output.
 Instead, async calls to a callback are made on a timer.

+### Go

+Go seems to be actively hostile to a functional style, and the implementation of Life reflects this.

+There's no built-in `Set` and the advice online seems to encourage you to use a Map to implement your `Set`.
+I grabbed one from a library.

+There's no map() implementation, so there are a lot of for loops in the code.
+There's no templates or generic/parametric typing so anything that comes out of the Set has to be type asserted back to the underlying value type.

+I think there might be some fun in trying to parallelize the code using language-specific features.
+May need to revisit this.

+Performance was disappointing, but perhaps I'm doing something naive and wasteful.